awsdocs/aws-cloud-map-developer-guide/doc_source/creating-services.md

 1. Choose **Create service**\.

 **Note**
 For services that are accessible by DNS queries, you cannot create multiple services with names that differ only by case \(such as EXAMPLE and example\)\.
 Otherwise, these services will have the same DNS name\.
-If you use a namespace that is only accessible by API calls, then you can create services that with names that differ only by case\.
+If you use a namespace that's only accessible by API calls, then you can create services that with names that differ only by case\.